Survival Garden Seeds – Start Your Survival Garden Now

 Containers are great if you have perennial plants or herb/salad gardens that need to come indoors for the winter.
 A relatively small container in a sunny window can be a great source of fresh salads all winter long or provide a steady supply of fresh herbs to dress up and enhance your storage foods.

 Regardless of these considerations, chemical free organic gardening should be the natural choice.
 All health issues aside (and these issues are extensive and compelling), in a long term survival situation modern chemical fertilizers and pesticides will be unavailable.
 Now is the time to learn and perfect your organic gardening techniques.

 Composting your kitchen waste to feed your soil, especially in a raised bed or container, is a great place to start.
 After a good day at the crappie pond, turn the parts you don’t eat into fish meal or emulsion, which is an awesome fertilizer.
 Learn what plants repel pests and attract beneficial insects.
 Start with marigolds; they are easy on the eyes and hard on the bugs!
 Keep a supply of diatomaceous earth, neem oil, and good old dish soap; these are all great natural pesticides.

-Again, gardening is a skill that must be developed.
+Again, gardening is a skill that must be developed, survival seeds require that skill to be viable.
 As with all skills, the time to learn is before you need them.
 Try it all out now, I can’t stress enough the importance of getting your skill set refined as soon as possible, and trial and error is the only way to find out what works best for you!
 If societal conditions turn really ugly, a good garden will keep your family going long after your storage foods have run out.